TalissaMoura/loans_repayment_prediction/README.md

 - For generate the features datasets run the notebooks in the `notebooks/features` folder.
 They will be saved in `data/processed`.

-- If you want to create the training dataset locally run: `make data` for non conda venvs and for conda venvs use `cd src/data` and `python make_dataset.py ../../data/database ../../data/processed  ../../data/processed`
+- If you want to create the dataset for models locally run: `make data` for non conda venvs and for conda venvs use `cd src/data` and `python make_dataset.py ../../database ../../data/processed  ../../data/processed`